1993 NBA Finals

 The 1993 NBA Finals was the championship series of the National Basketball Association's (NBA) 1992–93 season, and the conclusion of the season's playoffs.
-It featured the two-time defending NBA champion and Eastern Conference champion Chicago Bulls, led by Michael Jordan, and the Western Conference playoff champion Phoenix Suns, winners of 62 games and led by regular season MVP Charles Barkley.
+It featured the two-time defending NBA champion and Eastern Conference champion Chicago Bulls, led by Michael Jordan, and the Western Conference champion Phoenix Suns, winners of 62 games and led by regular season MVP Charles Barkley.

 The Bulls became the first team since the Boston Celtics of the 1960s to win three consecutive championship titles, clinching the "three-peat" with John Paxson's game-winning 3-pointer that gave them a 99–98 victory in Game 6.

 Background

 Chicago Bulls

-With two consecutive NBA championships, the Bulls aimed at an elusive 'three-peat'.
-No team had won a third consecutive NBA title since the Boston Celtics achieved a run of eight titles in a row from 1959 to 1966.
+With two consecutive NBA championships, the Bulls aimed at an elusive "three-peat".
+No team had won a third consecutive NBA title since the Boston Celtics won eight in a row from 1959 to 1966.

-In the offseason, Michael Jordan and Scottie Pippen played for the Dream Team at the 1992 Barcelona Olympics, winning the gold medal.
-They entered the new season with little rest, but it did not stop both Jordan and Pippen from leading the Bulls to a 57–25 record, good for second in the Eastern Conference.
+In the off-season, Michael Jordan and Scottie Pippen played for the Dream Team at the 1992 Barcelona Olympics, winning the gold medal.
+They entered the new season with little rest, but that did not stop them from leading the Bulls to a 57–25 record, good for second in the Eastern Conference.

-Chicago began its push for a 'three-peat' with back-to-back sweeps of the Atlanta Hawks and Cleveland Cavaliers.
-But against the top-seeded New York Knicks, the Bulls fell behind 2–0, before winning the next two games in Chicago, tying the series.
-In a crucial Game 5 at Madison Square Garden, the Bulls stole a rare road victory, aided by an array of blocks on Charles Smith in the final seconds, before wrapping up the series in Game 6 at Chicago Stadium.
+Chicago began its push for a three-peat with back-to-back sweeps of the Atlanta Hawks and Cleveland Cavaliers.
+But against the top-seeded New York Knicks, the Bulls fell behind 2–0 before winning the next two games in Chicago, tying the series.
+In Game 5 at Madison Square Garden, the Bulls stole a rare road victory, aided by an array of blocks on Charles Smith in the final seconds, before wrapping up the series in Game 6 at Chicago Stadium.

 Phoenix Suns

 The Suns were a team on the rise, led by their All-Star point guard Kevin Johnson.
 Johnson arrived via trade in 1988, and propelled the Suns to two consecutive trips to the conference finals in his first two full seasons.

-In the 1992 offseason, the Suns made a blockbuster trade, acquiring Charles Barkley from the Philadelphia 76ers in exchange for Jeff Hornacek, Tim Perry and Andrew Lang.
-They also promoted assistant coach Paul Westphal to head coach, unveiled new logos and uniforms, and moved from Arizona Veterans Memorial Coliseum to the brand new facility America West Arena.
+In the 1992 off-season, the Suns made a blockbuster trade, acquiring Charles Barkley from the Philadelphia 76ers in exchange for Jeff Hornacek, Tim Perry, and Andrew Lang.
+They also promoted assistant coach Paul Westphal to head coach, unveiled new logos and uniforms, and moved from Arizona Veterans Memorial Coliseum to the brand-new America West Arena.

 The Suns made the most of these moves, winning a franchise record 62 games.
 Barkley's efforts won him the MVP award.
-However, in the first round of the Western Conference playoffs, the Suns fell down 2–0 to the Los Angeles Lakers, before rallying to defeat them in five games.
-In the second round the Suns defeated the San Antonio Spurs in six games, and were again pushed to a decisive game seven by the Seattle SuperSonics before ultimately winning the conference finals.
-For the Suns, it was their second overall NBA finals appearance since 1976.
+In the first round of the Western Conference playoffs, the Suns fell down 2–0 to the Los Angeles Lakers before rallying to defeat them in five games.
+In the second round the Suns defeated the San Antonio Spurs in six games, and in the conference finals they beat the Seattle SuperSonics in seven.
+It was the Suns' second NBA finals appearance since 1976.